When you’re ready to buy resin, you’ve probably got a few questions. Things like

 ✅ that you can’t wait to use, gift, or even sell

-Here are ten questions you should ask before you buy resin for your next project.
+Here are ten questions you should know the answers to BEFORE you buy resin for your next project.

 1. I want to make ______.
 Will this resin work for this?

-⭐️ BONUS: Here’s how my best advice on how to choose the best epoxy resin for your project.
+⭐️ BONUS: Here’s how my best advice on how to choose the best epoxy resin for your job.

-2. What is the pot time, cure time, minimum, and maximum mixing amounts for this resin?
+2. What is the pot time, cure time, minimum, and maximum mixing amounts for my resin?

 Why does this matter?
 These numbers will let you know: